Meet The lads

 Jack Walsh

-Jack’s beautiful, smooth voice blends with brother, Raymond, in a way that only brothers can.
+Jack’s smooth tenor vocals blend with brother, Raymond, in a way that only brothers can.
 He and Raymond began singing in musicals together and when Raymond formed the Shamrock Tenors, it was natural that Jack would be an integral part of the group.
-He has a deft touch on the piano but on stage defers to the talented Messrs Good and Campbell!

 Jack earned his BFA in Filmmaking from the New York Film Academy in Los Angeles, graduating in 2014.
 During this time, he composed the soundtracks to all his projects and completed a musical short film entitled “Not Another High School Musical” which he wrote, directed, composed, choreographed and starred in.